majduk/howtos/mysql/percona-migrate-cluster.md

-# How to migrate Openstack database
+# How to migrate Openstack database cluster

 1) Deploy additional cluster using xenial and temporary VIP and wait until deployed.
 It is advisible to do it this way instead of first deploying Percona cluster and then adding relation to hacluster because in the latter case the installation of hacluster software takes time and the overall downtime is longer.